vishalbelsare/agentgateway/examples/k8s/README.md

 kubectl apply -n agentgateway -f examples/k8s/manifest.yaml
 ```

-Once all of the pods are up and running, you can test the proxy by port-forwarding the proxy pod, and then using the mcp inspector.
+Once all of the pods are up and running, you can test the gateway by port-forwarding the gateway pod, and then using the mcp inspector.
 In the first shell run:
 ```bash
 kubectl port-forward -n agentgateway deploy/agentgateway 3000
 ```